Stars named after people: Openly named stars

 (Note that Pandora's Star and Ratner's Star are the names of novels, not actual stars.)

 Covertly named stars

 Some stars were given names that were disguised names of individuals, which names subsequently appeared in star catalogues and thus into more general usage.

 The earliest noted example was Sualocin and Rotanev, which names have now been approved by the IAU WGSN (see above).
 More recently, during the Apollo program, it was common for astronauts to be trained in celestial navigation, and to use a list of naked-eye stars which to take bearings.
-As a practical joke, Gus Grissom gave names to three stars on this list, which were references to the three Apollo 1 crew:
+As a private joke, Gus Grissom gave names to three stars on this list, which were references to the three Apollo 1 crew: